shirayu/cdbs/README.md

 Usage of cdbs:
   -i, -input :  Input file name. - or no designation means STDIN.
   -o, -output: Output file name suffix.
+  --single   : Do not output ``.keymap`` file.
+Only ouput a single file.
 ```

 ## INSTALL